operator-framework/olm-docs/content/en/docs/advanced-tasks/catalog-update-formulary.md

 ---

 ## Background
 [File-based-catalogs][file-based-catalog-spec] (FBC) and [catalog templates][templates-doc] (templates)  provide operator authors with standardized schemas to express operator upgrade graphs.
 However, without explicit tooling users require clear examples of how to achieve routine goals.
-This document is an attempt to establish a formulary of common operations, specificially with the intention of making these pieces automatable.
+This document is an attempt to establish a formulary of common operations, specifically with the intention of making these pieces automatable.
 This is in no way an exhaustive list.

 ## Conventions
 Formulae will be identified as pertaining to either FBC or [semver catalog template][semver-template-doc] (semver template).
 Since FBC and the [basic catalog template][basic-template-doc] (basic template) both represent the upgrade graph in the set of `olm.channel` objects, instructions for FBC will also be applicable to the `basic template`.
 Manipulations of `olm.bundle` attributes are limited to FBC representation only.